 I create multidisciplinary performances across different forms of art, from music and theatre to dance, visual arts, and literature, with a special emphasis on the political, collectivity, and new media.
 My aesthetic agenda is two-fold: challenging the "theatre of convention" and mobilizing citizens as an integral component of the art-making process.

-Elli has lived in the UK for over a decade and has created and presented her work in international festivals and venues like: Edinburgh Festival (UK), LaMaMa ETC (USA), the West End (UK), Prague Quadrennial 15 (CZ), National Theatre of Greece (GR), Inauguration Ceremony of the Bibliotheca Alexandrina (EG), Operadagen Festival (NL), Neukoellner Oper Berlin (DG), Megaron – National Concert Hall (GR), Musikteatre Festival (AU) and more.
+Papakonstantinou has lived in the UK for over a decade and has created and presented her work in international festivals and venues like: Edinburgh Festival (UK), LaMaMa ETC, (USA), the West End (UK), Prague Quadrennial 15 (CH), National Theatre of Greece (GR), Inauguration Ceremony of the Bibliotheca Alexandrina (EG), Operadagen Festival (HL), Neukoellner Oper Berlin (GE), Megaron (National Concert Hall) (GR), Musikteatre Festival (AU) and more.

-Elli has been commissioned by European Capitals of Culture ‘Valetta18’ (Malta), ‘Eleusis21’ (Greece) and ‘Pafos17’ (Cyprus) and presented her work for the European Parliament for Culture in 2017.
-Her creations tour internationally including representing Greece at PQ (official Hellenic Prague Quadrennial 2015).
+Papakonstantinou has been commissioned by European Capitals of Culture “Valetta18” (Malta), “Eleusis21” (Greece) and ‘Pafos17’ (Cyprus) and has presented her work for the European Parliament for Culture in 2017.
+Her creations tour internationally including representing Greece at PQ (official Hellenic participation Prague Quadrennial 2015).

-Elli Papakonstantinou shaped her ideas from the civic movements that emerged in Greece during the crisis.
+Papakonstantinou shaped her ideas from the civic movements that emerged in Greece during the crisis.
 She pledges her talent to increase the peace.
-During the crisis in Greece, Elli engaged herself beyond the ‘usual’ role of a theatre director to become politically engaged entrepreneur, founded and directed Vyrsodepseio, a 3,000 sq.m. art space in Athens (2011-2017).
-Vyrsodepseio served as a base for the international company ODC Ensemble (that Elli artistically directs since 2002) but also as a vibrant cultural space, an evolving project for horizontal politics and synergies that focused on international networking, a partner of three Creative Europe projects and a member of the independent networks Trans Europe Halles and IETM.
+During the crisis in Greece, Papakonstantinou engaged herself beyond the “usual” role of a theatre director to become politically engaged entrepreneur, founded and directed Vyrsodepseio, a 3,000 sq.m. art space in Athens (2011-2017).
+Vyrsodepseio served as a base for the international performance company ODC Ensemble (directed by Papakonstantinou since 2002) but also as a vibrant hub, an evolving project for horizontal politics and synergies with a focus on international networking (a proud partner of three Creative Europe projects and member of the independent networks Trans Europe Halles and IETM).

 It was as if a bomb exploding at the foundations of Athens Festival…